Coloby/quartz_notes/quartz_content/PublicNotes/BU models.md

 				- being unhetical
 			- So probably not for hardcore nerds
 		-
-		- Following trends & capitalizing on them
+		- Following trends & capitalizing on them AKA *having timing*
 			- Crypto boom? make crypto stuff
 			- This new thing is going wild? make stuff about it
 			- New celebrity killing it? make stuff about it